Celebrate Your Day Of Thanks With This Stunning Thanksgiving Tablescape

 It's time once again to pause from the ordinary routine of life and gather with the ones you love for a festive Thanksgiving dinner.
-While Grandma's mashed potatoes may be the highlight of the meal, your table design will set the stage.
+While Grandma's mashed potatoes may be the highlight of the meal, your Thanksgiving table design will set the stage.
 To help you make the most of your party, we've compiled a few expert tablescape ideas that are sure to create a lasting impression.

 An elegant table design always begins with the right centerpiece.
 For rectangular tables we recommend a floral arrangement in bright, harvest-inspired colors such as pale oranges, sunny yellows and deep greens.
 All florals and other centerpieces should be kept under 14 inches in height so your guests can easily see and talk with each other.
 To accomplish the perfect low-profile centerpiece with style, we recommend using a rectangular trough rather than a vase.
 The trough allows for shorter stems and a nestled look, with the added benefit of visually lengthening the table.